Flights in Huancavelica

 I am at once surrounded by a large crowd, very different from the lonely Cordillera Blanca landings.

-Huge applause: it is the first time that
+People tell me, it is the first time that

 someone flies his paraglider here.
 Then I am handed around like a teddy bear in order to join fotographs